kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 When you embed a view in a stack view, any constraints to other views are removed.
 For example, prior to embedding the buttons in a stack view, the top of the **Submit Rating** button had a vertical spacing constraint connecting it to the bottom of the **Rating:** label:
 ![bordered width=63%](images/12-prior-constraint_420x90.png)

-Click on the **Submit Rating** button to see it no longer has any constraints attached to it:
+Click on the **Submit Rating** button to see that it no longer has any constraints attached to it:
 ![bordered width=60%](images/13-no-more-constraints_400x80.png)

-Another way to verify the constraints are gone is by looking at the **Size inspector** (⌥⌘5):
+Another way to verify that the constraints are gone is by looking at the **Size inspector** (⌥⌘5):
 ![bordered width=96%](images/14-check-size-inspector_640x80.png)

 In order to add constraints to position the stack view itself, you'll first need to select it.
 Selecting a stack view in the storyboard can get tricky if its views completely fill the stack view.